dvidelabs/poly.shell/README.md

 - Implement and document `jobs.password(roles, [password])`.
   Cleanup password documentation accordingly.
-- Document runAtomic.
-- BUG: runSequential and runSiteSequential fails test/jobs.coffee mixed test.
-- Remove all run variants other than `jobs.run` and `this.run`, and replace them with `option.type` option to `jobs.run`.
 - Remove need for schedule internal use of __proto__
 - Implement Splat, the Vlad copy cat.
 - Add license file.